ripred/Euclid/README.md

 # Euclid
-Great 1 or 2 player puzzle game
+Great 1 or 2 player puzzle game written in Java for the Processing application.